joacim-boive/total-recall/README.md

 ## Roadmap
 - Add AI that scans your commits and recaps what you've been working on lately to help you get back up to speed.

+## Limitations
+- It wont keep track of split views.
+- Only text files are currently supported.

 ## Requirements
 - Visual Studio Code version 1.94.0 or higher